CeciliaSG/pp1_cocktail_evening/README.md

 - #### Colour Scheme

-- Two main colours, pink and red,complemented by white - used mainly for background and some text, and a purple colour for the footer and hover.
+- Two main colours, pink and red, complemented by white - used for background, as well as a purple colour for the footer and button-hover.

 - #### Typography